-Using a single instruction, the microcontroller can only access values that are four bytes or less.
+Using a single instruction, the microcontroller can only access values that are .
 If you specify a data log breakpoint on a memory location that cannot be accessed by one instruction, for example a double or a too large area in the Memory window, the result might not be what you intended.